znuny/Survey/doc/en/config.md

 Navigation: Core::Survey.

 Results older than the configured amount of days will be deleted.
-Note: delete results done by the OTRS Daemon, prior activation of `Task###SurveyRequestsDelete` setting.
+Note: delete results done by the Znuny Daemon, prior activation of `Task###SurveyRequestsDelete` setting.

 ## Survey::Frontend::AgentSurveyOverview###ShowColumns.